google-research/google-research/flare_removal/README.md

 ## Announcements

+-   We have made a small fix to the VGG loss in an attempt to fix the issue below.
+We thank the reader for reporting this issue.

--   **1/30/2022:** It has been brought to our attention that there might be an issue with the training code that causes the trained model to perform worse than what we show on the
+-   ~~**1/30/2022:** It has been brought to our attention that there might be an issue with the training code that causes the trained model to perform worse than what we show on the
     [test images](https://drive.google.com/corp/drive/folders/1_gi3W8fOEusfmglJdiKCUwk3IA7B2jfQ).